-Creating a 3D catalog
+Creating a 3D catalog of galaxies

 Astronomers took publicly-available spectroscopic measurements that provide definitive object classifications and distances and fed them to an artificial intelligence algorithm.
 The AI process was key in helping the team figure out how to accurately determine the same properties from various measures of the colors and sizes of the objects.

 This AI or Machine Learning approach with a “feedforward neural network” achieved an overall classification accuracy of 98.1 percent for galaxies, 97.8 percent for stars, and 96.6 percent for quasars.
 Galaxy distance estimates are accurate to almost 3 percent.
 Lead study author Robert Beck, a former cosmology postdoctoral fellow at IfA, described the process, saying: